 - Bring lip balm or lip gloss with you to help keep lips looking soft.
 Use a mild scrub on your lips the night before so your lipstick goes on smoothly.

-- Don’t do any extreme beauty regimens right before your shoot, like facial peels, tanning or extensive exfoliating.
-Your skin can look very irritated.
+- Don’t do any extreme beauty regimens right before your shoot, like facial peels, tanning or extensive exfoliating or swapping makeup brands entirely.
+Your skin can look very irritated or have a reaction.

 - Drink plenty of water so your skin stays hydrated and “plush”.